 Every Woman Every Child Innovation Marketplace

-Despite progress under the Millennium Development Goals (MDGs), each year approximately 5.9 million children die before the age of five and 289,000 women die in pregnancy and childbirth.
+Despite progress toward the Sustainable Development Goals (SDG), each year approximately 5.3 million children die before the age of five and 295,000 women die in pregnancy and childbirth.
 In the early years of life, 1 in 3 children fail to reach their full potential.
-The Sustainable Development Goals (SDGs) and a revised Global Strategy for Women’s, Children’s, and Adolescents’ Health have set targets to improve this situation.
-To meet those targets, innovation is required.
-Although there is an increasing number of Innovative healthcare concepts at the early pilot stage, a bottleneck exists at the “critical testing” ($250,000 – $2,000,000 to further prove a transformative concept) and “transition to scale” ($1,000,000 – $15,000,000) stage.
+Although there is an increasing number of innovations addressing health barriers at the early pilot stage, a bottleneck exists at the early stages of growth when innovators seek between $250,000 and $15,000,000 in capital to further prove their innovations and/or gain traction beyond early adopters.

-To tackle this bottleneck, the Global Strategy for Women’s, Children’s and Adolescents’ Health has launched the Every Woman Every Child (EWEC) Innovation Marketplace.
-The Marketplace is a strategic alliance of development innovation organizations including the Bill and Melinda Gates Foundation, Grand Challenges Canada, the United States Agency for International Development, the Norwegian Agency for Development Cooperation and UBS Optimus Foundation.
+To tackle this bottleneck, within the Every Woman Every Child (EWEC) movement, the EWEC Innovation Marketplace was developed as an alliance of development innovation organizations including the Bill and Melinda Gates Foundation, Grand Challenges Canada, the United States Agency for International Development and the Norwegian Agency for Development Cooperation.

 To discuss the Innovation Marketplace, please contact the Innovation Marketplace Secretariat at firstname.lastname@example.org.